About Time: Model-free Reinforcement Learning with Timed Reward Machines: The Real-time Clock Setting

 We can therefore focus our attention to only region-equivalent corner policies.
 Although it significantly reduces the search space, an infinite number of such policies can still exist.
 To address this, we introduce a `finite' abstraction of the cross-product MDP, where valuations correspond to the corners of the regions.
-We then show that this finite MDP provides a near-optimal approximation of the original real-time MDP.
+We then show that this finite MDP can provide us a near-optimal approximation of the original real-time MDP.

-\paragraph{Cross-product using Corner-Point Abstraction.} To define the cross-product MDP in this case, we first describe how a corner configuration $(\region,\alpha)$ of the corner-abstraction of $\mathcal{A}$, where $\region$ is a region and $\alpha$ is a corner point of $\region$, evolves under elapsing time.